dns-sec/dns-sec/README.md

 - Practical security tooling

 ## Tools and Experience
-- Wireshark, nmap, Suricata, Wazuh
 - Linux and Windows hardening
 - Packet Tracer, virtualization
+- Wireshark, nmap, Suricata, Wazuh
+- Scripting and automation
-- Scripting and automation when needed
+- Languages like C# and Python when needed

 #### Security should enhance productivity, not block it.